 On December 12, 2018, Canaccord was issued (i) 447,800 shares of Common Stock and warrants to purchase 223,900 shares of Common Stock for \$1.10 per share and (ii) a broker warrant exercisable for \$0.80 per unit to purchase 1,074,720 shares of Common Stock and warrants to purchase 537,360 shares of Common Stock for \$1.10 per share, where each unit consists of one share of Common Stock and a warrant to purchase one-half of one share of Common Stock for \$1.10 per whole share as compensation as an agent in connection with the 2018 Convertible Debenture Offering.
-On the same date, Gravitas Securities Inc. was issued (i) 111,950 shares of Common Stock for \$1.10 per share and (ii) a broker warrant to purchase 55,975 shares of Common Stock for \$1.10 per share and (ii) a broker warrant exercisable for \$0.80 per unit to purchase 268,680 shares of Common Stock and warrants to purchase 134,340 shares of Common Stock for \$1.10 per share, where each unit consists of one share of Common Stock and awarrant to purchase one-half of one share of Common Stock and awarrant to purchase 55,975 shares of Common Stock for \$1.10 per share and (ii) a broker warrant exercisable for \$0.80 per unit to purchase 268,680 shares of Common Stock and warrants to purchase 134,340 shares of Common Stock for \$1.10 per share, where each unit consists of one share of Common Stock and awarrant to purchase one-half of one share of Common Stock for \$1.10 per share as compensation as an agent in connection with the 2018 Convertible Debenture Offering.
+On the same date, Gravitas Securities Inc. was issued (i) 111,950 shares of Common Stock for \$1.10 per share and (ii) a broker warrant to purchase 55,975 shares of Common Stock for \$1.10 per share and (ii) a broker warrant exercisable for \$0.80 per unit to purchase of Common Stock and warrants to purchase 134,340 shares of Common Stock for \$1.10 per share, where each unit consists of one share of Common Stock and a warrant to purchase one-half of one share of Common Stock and a warrant to purchase one-half of one share of Common Stock and a warrant to purchase one-half of one share of Common Stock for \$1.10 per share, where each unit consists of one share of Common Stock and a warrant to purchase one-half of one share of Common Stock for \$1.10 per whole share as compensation as an agent in connection with the 2018 Convertible Debenture Offering.